craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Big Lore/Alaturmen's Magical Armies.md

 A prepared soldier may have access to slightly improved weapons and armor of their doctrine, and significantly more effective medicine and communication than their Levee counterparts.

-Siege units could be equipped with improved equipment, or simply a powerful mystic.
+Siege units could be equipped with improved equipment, or simply be a powerful mystic.

-Engineering and Medical Corps have efficient and effective equipment, allowing them to continue the war-machine for longer.
+Engineering and Medical Corps too have efficient and effective equipment, allowing them to continue the war-machine for longer by keeping manpower higher.

 # Force Organization
 ## Kingdom of Prosper